alittlefitness/afl_visual_analysis/README.md

 There are 2 filters available in the Visual Output tab: Analysis Type and Filter output by Quarter/Half/Match.

 #### Analysis Type
 There are currently 5 types of visual analysis available:
 Inside 50 Heatmaps - create a heatmap of of Inside 50 targets.
 Inside 50 Kicks - combine the location of the origin and target of kicks going inside Forward 50.
 D50 Exit Kicks - combine the location of the origin and target of kicks exiting the Defensive 50.
 D1/2 Set Disposals - normalise the origin of all defensive half disposals from a Set (Mark or Free Kick) and create a vector of kick length and direction.
 Full Chain - follow the path of a full chain from origin to end.

 Each of these analysis types works with the x, y locations and event tags created in the data collection tab.
 Currently, the Goal and Behind tags are used in the Inside 50 Heatmaps; Retained, Stoppage and TO tags are used in the Inside 50 Kicks, D50 Exit Kicks and D1/2 Set Disposals outputs.

+It is expected that the user would decide the type of analysis they will be performing prior to starting the data collection.

 #### Filter output by Quarter/Half/Match
 This dropdown provides the user with the ability to filter the visual output by the selected timeframe.

 ### Home Team Visual Output
-The Home team visual output combines the Analysis Type and time frame filters to produce a visual representation of the collected data for the home team.
+The Home team visual output combines the Analysis Type and timeframe filters to produce a visual representation of the collected data for the home team.

 ### Away Team Visual Output
 The Away team visual output combines the Analysis Type and time frame filters to produce a visual representation of the collected data for the away team.